houdini91/image-distance-cataloger/README.md

 Python CLI tool allows you to organize images by there geotagging.
 Tool supports a configurable distance radius to catalog groups by.

+Make sure your images include geotagging images by enabling feature in your respected phone/camera.

 # Setup
 ---